GoogleChrome/web.dev/content/path/reliable/network-connections-unreliable/index.md

 ---
 page_type: guide
-title: What is network reliability and how to measure it
+title: What is network reliability and how do you measure it?
 author: jeffy
 web_lighthouse:
 - works-offline
 wf_blink_components: N/A
 ---

-# What is network reliability and how to measure it
+# What is network reliability and how do you measure it?

 The modern web is enjoyed by a wide swath of people, using a range of different devices and types of network connections.
 Your creations can reach users all